 Practical: CO Mapping Unit 1: Vocational skill development CO-1 To enhance the employment potential and to set up small business enterprises skills of volunteers, a list of 12 to 15 vocational skills will be drawn up based on the local conditions and opportunities; Each volunteer will have the option to select two skill-areas out of this list.
 Unit 2: Issues related environment CO-2 Environmental conservation, enrichment and sustainability, climatic change, natural resource management (rain water harvesting, energy conservation, forestation, waste land development and soil conservations) and waste management.
-Unit 3: Disaster management CO-3 Introduction and classification of disaster, rehabilitation and management after disaster; role of NSS volunteers in disaster management.
-Unit 4: Entrepreneurship development CO-4 Definition, meaning and quality of entrepreneur; steps in opening of an enterprise and role of financial and support service institution.
-Unit 5: Formulation of production oriented project CO-5 Planning, implementation, management and impact assessment of project; Documentation and data reporting: Collection and analysis of data, documentation and dissemination of project reports.
+Unit 3: Disaster management Introduction and classification of disaster, rehabilitation and management after disaster; role of NSS volunteers in disaster management.
+Unit 4: Entrepreneurship development Definition, meaning and quality of entrepreneur; steps in opening of an enterprise and role of financial and support service institution.
+Unit 5: Formulation of production oriented project Planning, implementation, management and impact assessment of project; Documentation and data reporting: Collection and analysis of data, documentation and dissemination of project reports.
 Unit 6: Documentation and data reporting CO-6 Collection and analysis of data, documentation and dissemination of project reports.

-AIAI-221 Agricultural Informatics and Artificial Intelligence 3 (2+1)
+AIAI-221 Agricultural Informatics and Artificial Intelligence 3 (2+1) ---------- -- ---------

-Common Course

-- 1. To acquaint students with the basics of computer applications in agriculture, multimedia, database management, application of mobile app and decision- making processes, etc. - 2.
-To provide basic knowledge of computer with applications in agriculture - .
-To make the students familiar with agricultural-informatics, its components and applications in agriculture and Artificial intelligence

-After the completion of this course, the student will be able to learn about -

-CO-1: The basic concepts of Computers knowledge and its programming.

-CO-2: The basic concepts of Computers application in Agricultural Sciences.

-CO-3: The knowledge of Agriculture Informatics and its application in Agriculture and Artificial intelligence.
+Course Status Contact Hours (L-T-P) Course Objective : Common Course 2-0-2 1.
+To acquaint students with the basics of computer agriculture, multimedia, database management, applica app and decision- making processes, etc. 2.
+To provide basic knowledge of computer with a agriculture 3.
+To make the students familiar with agricultural-i components and applications in agriculture and Artifice After the completion of this course, the student w learn about - CO-1: The basic concepts of Computers knowled programming.
+CO-2: The basic concepts of Computers application in Sciences. ation of mobile applications in informatics, its ial intelligence ill be able to edge and its n Agricultural CO-3 : The knowledge of Agriculture Informatics and its Agriculture and Artificial intelligence. application in Course Description : 1 Theory: CO Mapping Introduction to Compute ers mputers and its operating system , Anatomy of Computers, Memory Concepts, Units of CO-1

-Theory: CO Mapping Unit 1: Introduction to Computers and its operating system CO-1 Introduction to Computers, Anatomy of Computers, Memory Concepts, Units of Memory, Operating System: Definition and types, Applications of MS-Office for creating, Editing and Formatting a document, Data presentation, Tabulation and graph creation, Statistical analysis, Mathematical expressions.
+Memory, Operating System: Definition and types, Applications of MS-Office for creating, Editing and Formatting a document, Data presentation, Tabulation and graph creation, Statistical analysis, Mathematical expressions.
 Unit 2: Data base management and programming